tmobile/magentaA11y/_checklist-native/alert-dialog.md

 ### Name
 - Programmatic name describes the purpose of the alert dialog
-- For alerts and modals, the programmatic name is the title of the alert/modal.
+- For alerts, the programmatic name is the title of the alert.

 - **Android Views**
   - Use Android view component `AlertDialog` for the alert, its default accessibility behavior will cover the programmatic name by using the title text.